HectorBonilla17/eCommerce-Store/README.md

 ![list](https://user-images.githubusercontent.com/31080342/168953155-1a7c1a43-73f4-4061-b948-44ab85c1ac9f.png)

 2. An "ADMIN" user can create a new product using the "Add Product" button, which will redirect them to a different html form where they can provide the necessary data for the product.
+In addition, they can also update a product using the same form via clicking the "Update" button on the respective product.

 ![createProduct](https://user-images.githubusercontent.com/31080342/168953267-9ac2c912-c255-472e-9f73-25f36ae0e759.png)